 AUGUSTA, GEORGIA -- I purchased a gas range (Frigidaire) in April of 2010 from a local appliance store.
 It had a few bells and whistles, which is what I was looking for.
 I am an older woman who does not "want" to be Martha or Julia, anymore if ever.
 It worked reasonably well until 10/11, when I discovered that it was not holding the temperature setting.
 It was beeping, indicating it had reached a certain temp. but it had not, according to two oven thermometers.

 I spoke to CS at Electrolux which took forever to do.
 I was put on hold many, many times.
-Initially offered to pay for parts with moi paying for labor.
+Initially offered to pay for parts with me paying for labor.
 I found that unacceptable after such a short time owning their product.
 I realize most things are not made as well as they used to be, however 1 1/2 years for a gas range is really upsetting.
 Finally, a supervisor granted me a diagnostic (is this a Dr. appt.?) and repaired both parts and labor visit.
 It was "an igniter" that had to be replaced.

-The same thing has happened again 3/12 (4 months later) oven no longer reaching the proper temp. according to the setting and beeping...
-No help, more holding on for almost an hour this time to get another supervisor who informed me that it was my responsibility to have taken out the warranty on this product… Not their's to have produced one which would not have to be repaired twice in 2 years.
+The same thing has happened again 3/12 (4 months later), oven no longer reaching the proper temp. according to the setting and beeping...
+No help, more holding on for almost an hour this time to get another supervisor who informed me that it was my responsibility to have taken out the warranty on this product… Not theirs to have produced one which would not have to be repaired twice in 2 years.
 Not acceptable either.
 Again offered to pay for parts only and not labor.
 No!

 I have the CEO's name ** with Po Box in Augusta, GA.
 I will find him.
 Evidently this company also makes Maytag, Amana, Kitchen Aid, as well as Frigidaire.
-Need my oven fixed by the company...are you listening Mr. **?
+Need my oven fixed by the company, are you listening Mr. **?
 I do not give up easily.

 The range was a stainless steel Icon Designer Series 48" Pro Series Range which cost over $6000.
 Electrolux used a plastic knob with a faux stainless surface and put it in a location above an oven door that is obviously going to be subject to intense heat capable of melting plastic when the oven door is opened.
 I was really disappointed in the lack of designing foresight and this cost cutting measure on a very expensive designer appliance.

 I was even more disappointed in the response I've gotten from Electrolux regarding the resolution of this issue.
 They will not replace the knob because the actual sale of the range took place before the house was completed in 2007.
 They said the warranty was good for one year from purchase and elected not to cover the defect.
 I explained that though the damage occurred in 2009 after the warranty was out, it did occur immediately after the initial use of the appliance and was not the result of use, but rather their poor design and cheap construction in a product Electrolux represented as being of the highest quality and priced to reflect that level of quality.

 BEAVERTON, OREGON -- Electrolux range and microwave were purchased 21/2 years ago in 2010.
 I have had them serviced three times.
 I had the prior appliances for 20 years and never had a problem.
 These appliances are a piece of junk.
 Calling customer service is a waste of time.
 They ask if I have an extended warranty.
 Why in the hell should I have an extended warranty when I have new appliances?
 I bought these pieces of junk so I wouldn't have trouble.
 My advice to all people - Do not buy Electrolux appliances!!!

 We purchased the Electrolux over the range microwave April 2010.
 We had to wait for the new model to come into stock.
 We use the microwave to reheat food, make popcorn, defrost and melt some foods and cook baked potatoes.
 Almost three weeks ago, the Electrolux microwave started making a strange noise and we discovered that it wasn't heating.
-We called the number on our owners manual and were given the names of two repair services that fix Electolux appliances.
+We called the number on our owners manual and were given the names of two repair services that fix Electrolux appliances.
 The response was quick - within 2 days.
 We were told the magnetron, the piece that makes it heat the food, had to be replaced and that it would be ordered and sent to our house within the week.

 I bought this Electrolux double oven slide in range at a hefty price of $2500 plus an extended warranty.
 Used it maybe 6 times.
 The panel kept beeping and lighting up at different times with an error code of E15.
 After 4 service visits and two parts replaced, the same problem still occurs.
 When I came home and found the panel had lit up by itself with different settings, I turned off the power to the stove from the electrical panel, afraid of it turning on by itself.
 Still waiting for repairs.

 A month ago I bought a gas Electrolux range and it started giving me problems a week after it was delivered.
 I called Rainbow Appliance to return it but they wouldn't take it back and referred my to Electrolux.
 I called them but they would not take it because according to them it is repairable.
-They had to send parts and the technician is coming Friday but there is another part that broke yesterday.
+They had to send parts and the technician is coming Friday, but there is another part that broke yesterday.